verus-lang/verus/CONTRIBUTING.md

-A common error you'll find at this stage is that imports of specific identifiers with `use` (as opposed to blanket imports using `*`) don't work when building the standalong exec-only version of `vstd`.
+A common error you'll find at this stage is that imports of specific identifiers with `use` (as opposed to blanket imports using `*`) don't work when building the standalone exec-only version of `vstd`.
 For this, any such import must be prefixed by `#[cfg(verus_keep_ghost)]`, such as:
 ```
 #[cfg(verus_keep_ghost)]